luismts/100-days-of-blockchain-code/README.md

 ### Day 15: August 1, 2018
 ##### Coding Smart Contracts on EOSIO

-  **Today's Progress**: Begon developing HelloWorld smart contract with EOS
+  **Today's Progress**: Begon developing HelloWorld smart contract with EOS.

   **Thoughts**: Found out how to access the terminal of your Docker container and used the `eosiocpp` compiler (also added an alias to my `.zshrc` file).
 I struggled a bit with keeping track of all my different PKeys and SKeys all my different accounts but everything is very well documented so I am still excited to learn more!
    * `docker exec -it <container_id> /bin/bash`